RietBurger/SafetyRatings/README.md

 	...
 </configuration>

+If you get an invalid client error, your AmadeusClientID or AmadeusClientSecret values are incorrect or does not exist.

 The Tokens has a limited validity period.
 Once it expires, a new one will be requested by the Web App.